CapitaLand to buy Temasek unit Ascendas-Singbridge in S$11b deal, creating Asian giant

 Under the terms of the agreement, Temasek will receive S$6 billion, which will be satisfied half in cash and half in new CapitaLand shares, boosting Temasek's ownership of CapitaLand from around 40.8 per cent to about 51 per cent upon the close of the transaction.
 Ascendas and Singbridge have a combined enterprise value of some S$10.9 billion, comprising S$6 billion of equity value and S$4.9 billion of net debt and minority interest.

 The new CapitaLand shares will be priced at S$3.50 apiece, representing a premium of 11.3 per cent, or about S$0.36, over CapitaLand’s one-month volume-weighted average price of S$3.1447.
 The consideration takes into account the adjusted net asset value of ASB, which includes the value of its fund management platform and the trading value of its three sponsored listed trusts.
-ASB has interests in, and manages, Ascendas Real Estate Investment Trust (Ascendas Reit), Ascendas India Trust (a-iTrust) and Ascendas Hospitality Trust (A-HTRUST).
+ASB has interests in, and manages, Ascendas Real Estate Investment Trust (A-Reit), Ascendas India Trust (a-iTrust) and Ascendas Hospitality Trust (A H-Trust).

 Headquartered in Singapore, ASB’s business presence spans 11 countries including Singapore, China, India, Australia, the United Kingdom and the United States.
 Over 80 per cent of ASB’s S$23.6 billion AUM is in business spaces.
 Its flagship projects include Singapore Science Park and Changi Business Park in Singapore, International Tech Park Bangalore and International Tech Park Chennai in India, as well as Dalian Ascendas IT Park and Singapore Hangzhou Science and Tech Park in China.

-Meanwhile, the combined group's number of CBD and suburban offices will grow from 39 to 83 properties across ten countries, with a total gross floor area of nearly 27 million square feet.
+Meanwhile, the combined group's number of CBD (central business district) and suburban offices will grow from 39 to 83 properties across 10 countries, with a total gross floor area of nearly 27 million square feet.

 The deal will also boost income growth.
 CapitaLand said its historical pro forma fee income wll jump by over 40 per cent from S$238 million to S$337 million.

-Lee Chee Koon, president & group chief executive of CapitaLand, said: “Geographically, the deal strengthens CapitaLand’spresence in our core markets of Singapore and China, while adding meaningful scale in India, US and Europe.
-This deal immediately adds a portfolio of operating assets that contribute income today, while adding a sizeable pipeline of development projects for thefuture.
+Lee Chee Koon, president and group chief executive of CapitaLand, said: “Geographically, the deal strengthens CapitaLand’s presence in our core markets of Singapore and China, while adding meaningful scale in India, US and Europe.
+This deal immediately adds a portfolio of operating assets that contribute income today, while adding a sizeable pipeline of development projects for the future.
 Our fund management business will be strengthened by the enlarged platform.
 I am confident that this will allow the group to build a diversified and resilient company, one that can deliver sustainable returns above our cost of equity on a long-term basis.”

 Wong Kan Seng, chairman of ASB, said: “The combined scale and expertise of the group will enable it to better capitalise on the opportunities arising from the rapid pace of urbanisation in the region.
 ASB’s established relationships with local governments and business communities will also enable the group to develop urban solutions that effectively address local initiatives and requirements across the region.
 The greater benefits to be reaped through cross pollination across asset classes and geographies will create a strong and thriving platform for the group’s future growth.”